Tron Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Tron

-Quick Plot Summary: Released in 1982, Tron is a Science Fiction, Action, Adventure film directed by Steven Lisberger.
+Quick Plot Summary: Released in 1982, Tron is a Science Fiction, Action, Adventure film directed by Steven Lisberger, written by Steven Lisberger.
 The narrative explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict involving Jeff Bridges.
+As part of the TRON Collection, it provides a scannable look at the movie's central conflict involving Jeff Bridges as Kevin Flynn / Clu.

 Story Breakdown